Do you often have to start the day with a feeble shower?

 If the issue persists, that could mean the fixture itself is faulty.
 In the case of faucets, the fault may lie in the cartridge that regulates the flow of water.
 It can either get blocked due to excessive mineral build-up or turn defective with age.

-As such, you’ll have to replace the cartridge or the faucet itself in case the cartridge isn’t available.
-Replacing the cartridge will require disassembling and reassembling the faucet, which you might choose to complete by yourself or hiring a plumber.
+As such, you’ll have to replace the cartridge or the faucet if it isn’t available.
+Replacing the cartridge will require disassembling and reassembling the faucet, which you might choose to complete yourself or hire a plumber.

 2. Get The Water Supply Pipes Examined